San Antonio de Areco, at just an hour and a half north of the Buenos Aires, is the perfect introduction to Argentine rural and gaucho culture.

 Watch him work and buy some to take home with you.
 He quickly drew up a beautiful “family portrait” of us as horses galloping across the pampas.

-La Olla de Cobre, which translates to “The Copper Pot” is Areco’s local chocolate shop.
+La Olla de Cobre, which translates to “The Copper Pot”, is Areco’s famous chocolate shop.

 And as the trend of artisan specialty alfajores takes Argentina by storm, La Olla de Cobre has found some competition.
 There are a few small production alfajores for sale in the weekend artisan market by the river.

-In my honest, chocoholic opinion, the chocolates and alfajores at Raices de Cacao are the best in town.
-This cafe is a great spot for a coffee and a treat, but for sure get some chocolates to go.
+In my expert, chocoholic opinion, the chocolates and alfajores at Raices de Cacao are the best in town.
+This cafe is a great spot for a coffee and a treat.
+Don’t forget some treats to go.

 El Arequero, at a close second, makes excellent alfajores in a huge variety of flavors.
 You’ll find them everywhere.
 He has stands in the weekend markets but has them for sale in just about every shop and kiosco in town.